 The appearance may result in an agreement being reached between the parties.
 If not usually one or the other will start a probate claim.
 This will then prevent the sealing of any grant.

-If you need advice on submitting a caveat or if you are administering an estate and a caveat has been lodged against the estate, call us our specialist litigation department now on 01264 353411, via email: litigation @bsandi.co.uk or via our no obligation online enquiry form and we will be able to help.
+If you need advice on submitting a caveat or if you are administering an estate and a caveat has been lodged against the estate, call us at our specialist litigation department now on 01264 353411, via email at litigation @bsandi.co.uk or via our no-obligation online enquiry form and we will be able to help.

 Return to News